NullArray/RootHelper/README.md

 # Root Helper
-Root Helper is s simple bash script that i wrote to make it a little easier to to find vectors for privilege escalation on a Linux box.
+Root Helper is s simple bash script that i wrote to make it a little easier to find vectors for privilege escalation on a Linux box.
 I made it so that it downloads three scripts directly from github and automatically unzips them in the appropriate directory.
 The scripts it fetches are:

 ```
 LinEnum